Zapatista coffee cooperatives

-Zapatista Coffee Cooperatives primarily operate in Chiapas, the southernmost state of Mexico following Zapatismo ideology.
+The Zapatista Coffee Cooperatives are a group of agricultural cooperatives which follow the Zapatismo ideology.
+They primarily operate in Chiapas, the southernmost state of Mexico.

-The economic importance of coffee
+Background

 Mexico is a significant coffee producer (7th place worldwide).
-Specifically, the climatic and geomorphologic conditions in Chiapas make this state the biggest coffee producer in the whole of Mexico.
-The production of coffee in this state is 25% of the national total.
+Specifically, the climatic and geomorphologic conditions in Chiapas make the state the biggest coffee producer in the whole of Mexico, constituting 25% of national coffee production.

-In 1989 the protective regulations from the International Coffee Agreement were suspended.
-In the same period, the World Bank and the International Monetary Fund gave generous loans for the development of coffee cultivation in countries that until then were not producing (like Vietnam).
-As a result, there was an oversupply.
-The prices in the international market collapsed and, despite temporary rises, remain at low levels until today.
-The average price of Arabica coffee in the stock of raw materials of New York was, for the period 1976-1989, 3.30 dollars per kilo.
-For the period 1990-2005 it fell to 2.20 dollars per kilo.
-Also counting the loss of value of the dollar due to inflation, the producers saw the return from their product fall more than a half.
-Small producers, especially in Central America faced difficulties.
+In 1989, the protective regulations from the International Coffee Agreement were suspended.
+In the same period, the World Bank and the International Monetary Fund gave generous loans for the development of coffee cultivation in countries such as Vietnam that were not previously producing.
+This resulted in an oversupply which caused prices in the international market to collapse.
+The average price of Arabica coffee in the stock of raw materials of New York was, for the period 1976–1989, 3.30 dollars per kilo.
+For the period 1990–2005, it fell to 2.20 dollars per kilo.
+Also counting the loss of value of the dollar due to inflation, the producers saw the return from their product fall by more than half.
+Small producers, especially in Central America, faced difficulties.
 Their income was not enough anymore to cover the production cost, so hundreds of thousands abandoned their lands and emigrated to nearby cities or the U.S. The fall in the price impacted the broader local economy of the region, which was significantly supported through the exports of the product.

-The indigenous population of Chiapas was hit, even worse, by the crisis.
-They were blocked from the rest of the economical activity of Mexico, while the cultivation of coffee was their only real income.
-In this region, the intermediaries in 1993 were paying 8 peso (60 cents of euro) for one kilo coffee, while its resale price in Europe was more than 10 euros.
+The indigenous population of Chiapas was even more affected by the crisis.
+They were blocked from the rest of the economic activity of Mexico, while the cultivation of coffee was their only real income.
+In this region, the intermediaries in 1993 were paying 8 peso (60 cents of euro) for one kilogram of coffee, while its resale price in Europe was more than ten euros.
 A lot of people claim that the collapse of the coffee price was the last straw for the indigenous in Chiapas.
-Those who didn't abandon their plantations and their families and emigrate to the USA, joined the Zapatista army during their 1 January 1994 revolt.
+Those who didn't abandon their plantations and their families to emigrate to the USA joined the Zapatista army during their 1 January 1994 revolt.